 - Tomatillos need even moisture to prevent blossom end rot.

-- Don’t give tomatillos supplemental fertilizer.
+- Don’t give tomatillos supplemental nitrogen.
 Too much nitrogen results in more foliage and less fruit.
+Tomatillos do well with regular application of an organic fertilizer that is high in phosphorous and potassium.

 - Tomatillos grown in the low desert of Arizona benefit from afternoon shade.
 This post shares ways to add shade to your garden.